supple-kit/supple-css/generic/reset/README.md

 # Supple CSS | generic.reset

-A reset of sensible defaults, roughly based on Andy Bell's exellent [A Modern CSS Reset](https://hankchizljaw.com/wrote/a-modern-css-reset/).
-Combined with Supple's vertical rhythm it provides a powerfull reset for web applications.
+A reset of sensible defaults, roughly based on Andy Bell's excellent [A Modern CSS Reset](https://hankchizljaw.com/wrote/a-modern-css-reset/).
+Combined with Supple's vertical rhythm it provides a powerful reset for web applications.

 Read more about [Supple CSS](https://github.com/supple-css/supple).